pchemguy/ContactEditor/Data-Model.md

 *DataRecordManager* ([Fig. 1](#FigDataRecord)) and *DataTableManager* ([Fig. 2](#FigDataTable)) implement *IDataRecordManager* and *IDataTableManager* interfaces and manage their respective model classes.
 Additionally, since *DataRecordModel* and *DataTableModel* may work cooperatively (one holding a record from the recordset held in the other), the data may need to be transferred between the two model classes.
 Thus, a third composite manager is required.

 *DataCompositeManager* is used where *DataRecordModel* and *DataTableModel* work together, and it handles data transfers between the model classes.
-A composite manager can either two backend-managed classes or two model and two backend classes directly. *DataCompositeManager* uses the latter option ([Fig. 3](#FigCompositeManager)).
+A composite manager can encapsulate either two backend-managed classes or two model and two backend classes directly. *DataCompositeManager* uses the latter option ([Fig. 3](#FigCompositeManager)).

 <a name="FigCompositeManager"></a>
 <img src="https://github.com/pchemguy/ContactEditor/blob/develop/Assets/Diagrams/Class Diagram.svg?raw=true" alt="Overview" width="100%" />